 Careers Consultations

-Careers Consultations are a longer 30-minute individual meetings with a Careers Advisor.
+Careers Consultations are longer 30-minute individual meetings with a Careers Advisor.
 Careers Consultations are available Monday - Friday.
 Log into MyCareerPath to book your appointment.
-Appointments are available online, or on-campus.
+Appointments are available both online and in person on-campus.

 Meet a Careers Advisor to discuss: